GabeOchieng/schneider/pages/consumption/problem_description.md

 Weather forecasts are given for several stations around each building site.
 The distance between the site and the station is given.
 The time granularity of the weather data varies from a station to the other.

 For each data set, several test periods over which a forecast is required will be specified.
-Data over these periods will be relatively clean.
-Participants can use the actual consumption over these test periods to determine whether their algorithm is working well.
 For each building and test period, it is allowed for the algorithm to use any form of model learned from previous data.
 On the other hand, participants are not supposed to attempt to get additional external information about the building sites.
+Also, when forecasting values for a given time period, participants are also not allowed to use given data from the following period (no interpolation is allowed).

 <a id="datasets"></a>